Say YES to a Diabetes Charter for Canada!

 Four regional workshops held in June 2013, which brought together people with diabetes, health providers, and government representatives to generate discussion on the identified themes and rights and responsibilities of the diabetes community.
 A distilled list of rights and responsibilities emerged from a qualitative analysis of the workshops; and,

-A survey completed by advocates who were unable to attend the regional workshops, including CDA members, volunteers, clinicians, educators, and other stakeholders.
+A survey completed by advocates who were unable to attend the regional workshops, including Diabetes Canada members, volunteers, clinicians, educators, and other stakeholders.

 Specifically the Charter can and will: